marsgroves/CYBERSECURITY/README.md

 with Hack The Box is my cup of tea (or coffee)! :)

 # Technical Skills
-Linux, Nmap, Hashcat, Splunk, Metasploit, Wireshark, AWK/Bash scripting, and more
+Linux, Nmap, jon the ripper, Splunk, Metasploit, Wireshark, AWK/Bash scripting, and more

 # Team
 Red Team baby!
 I am a Red Teamer at heart, but since I am open to working with Blue Teams,